p10ns11y/bookshelf/INSTRUCTIONS.md

 A great deal of complexity comes when people attempt to lump these two distinct types of state together.
 When this is done, UI state which should not be global is made global because Server cache state is typically global so it naturally causes us to just make everything global.
-It's further complicated by the fact that caching is one of the hardest problems in software development in general.
+It's further complected by the fact that caching is one of the hardest problems in software development in general.

 We can drastically simplify our UI state management if we split out the server cache into something separate.

-A fantastic solution for managing the server cache on the client is [`react-query`](https://react-query-v2.tanstack.com/).
+A fantastic solution for managing the server cache on the client is [`react-query`](https://react-query.tanstack.com/).
 It is a set of React hooks that allow you to query, cache, and mutate data on your server in a way that's flexible to support many use cases and optimizations but opinionated enough to provide a huge amount of value.
 And thanks to the power of hooks, we can build our own hooks on top of those provided to keep our component code really simple.